josemvas/hpcrun/README.md

 About
 -----
-**Jobrun** is a configurable tool to run simulation jobs in HPC clusters.
+**HPCRun** is a configurable tool to run simulation jobs in HPC clusters.
 It is compatible with PBS, LSF and Slurm and currently supports the following simulation software:

 * DFTB+
 * Gaussian